weixuan2008/dingding-monolith/README.md

 [![][ButlerImage]][website]

-An monolith shopping system based on springboot tech stack with rest API service and freemark backend management GUI.
 DingDing v1.0 (for java 1.8 +)
 -------------------

-Java open source e-commerce software
+An monolith and open source e-commerce based on springboot tech stack with rest API service and freemark backend management GUI.

+This prototype can provide the most of common REST APIs for below mudules It will be splitted into multiple micro service in another repository using spring cloud tech stack.
 - Shopping cart
-- Catalogue
+- Category
-- Search
+- Product
-- Checkout
+- Order
-- Administration
+- Inventory
-- REST API
+- User
+For fontend web project, it is still in progress status.

 See the demo:
 -------------------